Jorgeural/claude-commands/README.md

 # Claude Commands for Software Engineers

+> **⚠️ DISCLAIMER**: This is a **proof-of-concept (POC)** repository created for learning and experimentation purposes.
+These commands are **not intended for production use**.
+They serve as examples and starting points for understanding how to create custom Claude slash commands with MCP integrations.
+Use at your own risk and always test thoroughly in development environments.

 A comprehensive collection of custom Claude slash commands designed specifically for software engineers.
 These commands leverage MCP (Model Context Protocol) integrations with popular development tools to streamline common engineering workflows.

 > **📖 Project Background**: This repository emerged from our team's proof-of-concept exploration into custom Claude Code slash commands.
 The initiative began with a simple need: consistent session documentation for AI-assisted development workflows.
 What started as a single `/document-session` command evolved into a comprehensive collection of workflow automation tools.
 Read the complete story and insights in our [POC documentation](POC-slash-commands.md).